cakephp/queue/README.md

 Arguments:
   - `$callable`: A callable that will be invoked.
 This callable _must_ be valid within the context of your application.
 Job classes are prefered.
-  - `$arguments` (optional): A json-serializable array of data that is to be made present for your job.
+  - `$arguments` (optional): A json-serializable array of data that is to be made present for your message.
 It should be key-value pairs.
   - `$options` (optional): An array of optional data for message queueing.

 The following keys are valid for use within the `options` array: